 We are currently working as part of the NSW Government’s response to the COVID-19 pandemic.
-Due to this, the following future planned initiatives are under review, we appreciate your understanding and ongoing support.
+We appreciate your understanding and ongoing support.
 For more information on COVID-19 visit: NSW Government COVID-19.

 Future Planned Release

 New and upcoming initiatives across NSW Government, with implications to customer or digital will be incorporated in the strategy content in future releases.
-The upcoming initiatives are as below and are under review due to COVID-19 pandemic.
+The upcoming initiatives are as below:

 |Success Stories||Additional success stories have been obtained and will be made available.|